Ne Zha (2019 film): Scholarly reception

-Scholars have interpreted Ne Zha (2019) as a significant shift in the Chinese individual identity.
-According to Chen and Lau (2021), Ne Zha, who is the protagonist in the story, represents Chinese individuals who are multi-layered and trying to control their own future.
-As the plot of the story goes, the Chinese young generation, who are just like Ne Zha, must "negotiate the public and private, individual desires and communal needs.".
-Besides, the film is received as a reflection of China's transitioning image of a child.
+According to Chen and Lau (2021), the film's titular protagonist represents Chinese individuals who are multi-layered and trying to control their own future.
+As the plot of the story goes, Ne Zha, just like the Chinese young generation, must "negotiate the public and private, individual desires and communal needs."
+Besides this, the film is received as a reflection of China's transitioning image of a child.
 As a classical story, Ne Zha as a child was represented as an aggressive figure capable of violence in the Mao era, however, after the period, he shifted to an individual in need of protection.

-In addition, in Animation, scholars Thomas Whyke, Joaquin Mugica, and Melissa Brown (2021) argue that Ne Zha (2019) has been positioning itself as a ‘modern take’ on ‘ancient culture’.
-This restored take on the past demonstrates that mainstream ‘blockbuster’ animation is also capable of post modern ‘infidelity’ to the original sources.
-Such a restoration, as they noted, is accomplished through the technological elements (3D animations, CGIs); accordingly, the technology ‘constitute a significant visual shift in style from earlier ‘national style’ animation, visually referencing more mainstream, international, ‘blockbuster’ films far more than Chinese traditional art.’
+In addition, in Animation, scholars Thomas Whyke, Joaquin Mugica, and Melissa Brown (2021) argue that the film has been positioning itself as a 'modern take' on 'ancient culture', which they note as being accomplished through technological elements (3D animation, CGI); accordingly, these technologies "constitute a significant visual shift in style from earlier 'national style' animation, visually referencing more mainstream, international, 'blockbuster' films far more than Chinese traditional art."